Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 This order was given at the Castle of Maxey, 1455.
 This seems to show that the Duchess occasionally lived here.
 She only had one child, the Lady Margaret, who was at that time 14, and it is unlikely that she would be away from her mother.

-Decide for yourself whether or not the High and gracious Princesse the Duchesse of Somerset knew in 1455 that her 14-year-old daughter would be married a year later, and a widow rendered infertile by the birth of her son.
-And still be only 13.
+Decide for yourself whether or not the High and gracious Princesse the Duchesse of Somerset knew in 1455 that her 14-year-old daughter would be married a year later, widowed, then rendered infertile by the birth of her son.
+And still only be 13.

-Time travel may be possible but it is more likely, Harry VII's difficult birth and his sterile, teenage-widow mother were added to English history some time after Sweeting's 1889 lecture.
+Time travel may be possible but it is more likely that Harry VII's difficult birth and his tiny, sterile, teenage, widow-mother were added to English history some time after Sweeting's 1889 lecture.
 Perhaps by the same writers who helped romanticise England's real past into today's more palatable history.

 Because, yes, the conspiracy-minded may have noticed certain parallels between John Fisher's account of Lady Margaret's miracle birth and John the Fisherman's account of another miracle birth.

-They may also have noticed - along with even the most orthodox minds - that as well as being a close second to the Virgin Mary in the miraculous birth department, Lady Margaret also worked as hard as the Good Lady at spreading Christian doctrine.
+They may also have noticed - along with even the most orthodox minds - that as well as coming close second to the Virgin Mary in the miraculous birth department, Lady Margaret also worked as hard as the Good Lady at spreading Christian doctrine.

 From The Sweeting Lecture on the history of Maxey: